Approach

 Mental models

-• Probabilistic reasoning: Quantify confidence levels instead of pretending certainty
+• Probabilistic thinking: Talk honestly about confidence levels instead of pretending certainty.

 When you work with me, this is what you’re getting:

-✓ Honest feedback, even when it's not what you want to hear
+✓ Honest feedback, even when it is not what you hoped to hear

 And this I can’t promise: